-Do you feel that your child is not able to concentrate on tasks and activities?
-As a parent, are you looking for an answer to the question: how to concentrate on studies?
+Do you feel that your child is not able to concentrate on studies?
+As a parent, are you looking for an answer to the question: how to increase concentrate in kids ?
 How do you get your child to concentrate, when he or she get distracted easily?
-Have you been reading confusing articles about hyperactivity and ADHD and getting further discouraged?
 Well, do not worry!
 In this blog, we share with you research-backed and expert-recommended tips on how to improve concentration in kids.
-One thing we would like parents to understand is that memory power and concentration are not the same things.
-While some of the tips mentioned below might also help in increasing the memory power of your child, it should be understood that they are fundamentally different things.
-This blog is not about how to increase memory power.

 - Exercise & Sports

 - Avoiding Electronic Gadgets

 - Good Mood

 - Joint Attention

 We have all heard the saying, “Healthy Mind in a Healthy Body”.
 It turns out to be quite true, literally!
 We have earlier observed how sports and games can positively impact child development.
 Research has shown that even children who are having problems like ADHD can benefit from a daily dose of exercise.
 Exercise has been shown to impact both attention and performance in school.
 Some children, however, might find exercise boring.
 Remember those exercises that they made us do in PT classes? ?
 In such a scenario, a good alternative would be to encourage them to play physical sports.
 Sport is both fun and has all the benefits of exercise. to sum it up, Exercise and Sports are excellent options to help your child concentrate.

 Tip 2: Healthy Breakfast